Rajput-lab/Deploy_a_web_application_with_ngnix_and_MySQL/README.md

 # Deploy_a_web_application_with_ngnix_and_MySQL
 # Simple Notes App for TWS Community
+I have deploy a web application with ngnix and mysql .
+#Devloper works
 This is a simple notes app built with React and Django.

 ## Requirements